whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 * Everything is a Skill You Can Practice - personal qualities like awareness and bravery, physical abilities like strength and cold resilience, just like any other skill such as drawing or math.

-### Cultivate Deep Patience

-Just because a prisoner decides to escape their prison doesn't mean they will succeed.
-Once a prisoner decides to escape prison, they must bide their time, preparing themselves.

-Likewise, even if you work with others to found a whole nation ready and willing to uphold your own laws, it may not be time.
-Plenty of revolutions have been crushed in the past.

-Maintain the wisdom, continue to stand with each other and the Earth, and prepare for when the time is ripe.

-An opportunity always has two parts -- the circumstances, and you.
-If you're not prepared and ready to seize the moment, you'll never find an opportunity.
-And if the circumstances aren't right, then there is no opportunity either.

-The Zapatistas were conquered by the Spanish over 500 years ago.
-They had a few revolutions over the centuries that didn't work out.
-Finally in 1994, after 10 years of preparation, the time was right and they successfully took a stand.

-It is easy to romanticize successful revolutionaries, but think of all those people in the intervening generations that kept the ancient wisdom alive, so that in the 1990s the Zapatistas remembered what a healthy culture was like and brought a new one to life.

-Even if revolution is hopeless in the foreseeable future, do not fall into despair.
-You can be like those intervening generations, keeping alive ancient wisdom, protecting the Earth, maintaining mutual support networks, and preparing for a time when you and other people can take a stand as a nation and establish your own laws without oppression from others.

 #### Direct Your Awareness with Intention